abohassan123/aws-redshift-creation-IaC-DataPipeline/README.md

 - created data model

-- copied data from s3 to redshift DB
+- copied data from s3 to redshift DB with copy command

 - made a simple query with SQL and python